Biclustering random matrix partitions with an application to classification of forensic body fluids

-Fitting a BDP is challenging, as each partition of the high-level clustering has an associated realisation of a DP, like NoB-LOC and BAREB.
+Fitting BDP-CaRMa is challenging as each row partition has a ``parameter'' which is itself a random partition, like NoB-LOC and BAREB.
 In NoB-LoC and citing literature, this is handled using carefully adapted reversible jump proposals.
-However, in our specific setting, we can integrate out all parameters of the BDP below the subtype-clustering exactly; this leaves us with a marginal posterior defined on partitions of the rows of the fluid-type matrices.
-This is just what we need, as our inferential goal is to locate unlabeled profiles within fluid-types, so it is not of interest to estimate the values of latent parameters or the full biclustering itself.
-It also allows straightforward Markov Chain Monte-Carlo (MCMC) simulation.
+However, in the setting of our motivating application, we can integrate out all parameters of BDP-CaRMa below the row subtype-clustering exactly; this leaves us with a marginal posterior defined on partitions of the rows of the fluid-type matrices.
+This is all we need, as our inferential goal is to locate unlabeled profiles within fluid-types: we have no need to recover the biclustering itself.
+It also allows straightforward and efficient Markov Chain Monte-Carlo (MCMC) simulation.

-Finally, a user can obtain a well-calibrated posterior probability for the unknown fluid-type of an mRNA binary profile, and this answers the application problem.
-We use a training data set for model development and apply it to classification on a test set.
-We show that the posterior probabilities obtained for class labels are well-calibrated, in the sense that Beta-calibration \citep{kull17} gives recalibrated class probabilities which are close to the original posterior probabilities.
+Finally, a user can obtain well-calibrated posterior probabilities for the class-assignment of unlabeled mRNA binary profiles to fluid types: this meets the needs of the court and answers our motivating forensic question.
+We show that the posterior probabilities we estimate are well-calibrated, in the sense that Beta-calibration \citep{kull17} gives recalibrated class probabilities close to the original posterior probabilities.